Survival 101: To survive outdoors, you need survival tools.

 One reviewer swore on the efficiency of this hawk as a combat weapon.
 Others agreed that it is the best axe for fighting or practicing martial arts.
 The weight and balance of this simply makes it a perfect throwing weapon.

-And while there are quite a number of reviewers who thought that the M48 is a capable camping axe, some beg to differ.
+And while there are quite many reviewers who thought that the M48 is a capable camping axe, some beg to differ.
 According to them, the handle snaps easily, rendering it useless for wood-chopping.
 It is a great-looking hawk for sure, but this Chinese import doesn’t hold up to expectations.

 Like the SOG Tactical Tomahawk above, the United Cutlery M48 Hawk Tactical Tomahawk is ideal for beginners.